Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Introduction

 \repeatresult{Theorem \ref{thm:conv_dp}.}{ Let $1 \leq p < \infty$.
 Let $\mu, \mu_1, \mu_2,\dots$ be measures in $\MM^p$.
 Then, }

-This equivalence gives a positive answer to the issues raised by (A2), as detailled in Section \ref{sec:applications}.
+This equivalence gives a positive answer to the issues raised by (A2), as detailed in Section \ref{sec:applications}.
 Note also that this characterization in particular holds for persistence diagrams in $\PD^p$, and can thus be helpful to show the convergence or the tightness of a sequence of diagrams.
-This Theorem is analogous to the characterization of convergence of probability measures in the Wasserstein space (see \cite[Theorem 6.9]{ot:villani2008optimal}).
+This theorem is analogous to the characterization of convergence of probability measures with respect to Wasserstein distances (see \cite[Theorem 6.9]{ot:villani2008optimal}).
 A proof for Radon measures supported on a common bounded set can be found in \cite[Proposition 2.7]{ot:figalli2010newTransportationDistance}.
 Our contribution consists in extending this result to non-bounded sets, in particular to the upper half plane $\upperdiag$.

 Section \ref{subsec:uniformly_bounded_mass} is dedicated to sets of measures with finite masses, appearing naturally in numerical applications.
-We show in particular that the problem of computing the $\Dp$ metric between two measures of finite mass can be turned into the known problem of computing a Wasserstein distance (see Section \ref{sec:background_OT}) between two measures with the \emph{same} mass (Prop.~\ref{prop:Dp_equals_Wp_finite}), a result having practical implications for the computation of $\Dp$ distances between persistence measures (and diagrams).
+We show in particular that computing the $\Dp$ metric between two measures of finite mass can be turned into the known problem of computing a Wasserstein distance (see Section \ref{sec:background_OT}) between two measures with the \emph{same} mass (Prop.~\ref{prop:Dp_equals_Wp_finite}), a result having practical implications for the computation of $\Dp$ distances between persistence measures (and diagrams).

-Section \ref{subsec:bottleneck} studies the case $p=\infty$, which is somewhat ill-behaved from a statistical analysis point of view (for instance, the space of persistence diagrams endowed with the bottleneck metric is not separable, as observed in \cite[Theorem 4.20]{tda:bubenik2018topological}), but is also of crucial interest in TDA as it is motivated by algebraic considerations (see \cite{tda:oudot2015persistence}) and satisfies stronger stability results \cite{tda:cohen2007stability} than its $p < \infty$ counterparts (see \cite{tda:cohen2010lipschitzStablePersistence}).
+Section \ref{subsec:bottleneck} studies the case $p=\infty$, which is somewhat ill-behaved from a statistical analysis point of view (for instance, the space of persistence diagrams endowed with the bottleneck metric is not separable, as observed in \cite[Theorem 5]{tda:bubenik2018topological}), but is also of crucial interest in TDA as it is motivated by algebraic considerations \cite{tda:oudot2015persistence} and satisfies stronger stability results \cite{tda:cohen2007stability} than its $p < \infty$ counterparts \cite{tda:cohen2010lipschitzStablePersistence}.
 In particular, we give in Propositions \ref{prop:Dinf_implies_vaguecv} and \ref{prop:nice_conv_dinf} a characterization of bottleneck convergence (in the vein of Theorem \ref{thm:conv_dp}) for persistence diagrams satisfying some finiteness assumptions (namely, for each $r > 0$, the number of points with persistence greater than $r$ must be finite).